POSITION TITLE: Senior Learning Skills Peer

-- Provide peer-to-peer consultation on Learning Skills strategies, via in-person or online Drop-In and/or Peer Academic Coaching sessions.
+- Provide peer-to-peer consultation on Learning Skills strategies.

 - Staff the Learning Commons Welcome Desk; provide excellent customer service and triage student needs to the appropriate referral.

-- Various administrative duties as assigned, including record keeping, data entry, and responding to student inquires (phone/email).
+- Various administrative duties as assigned, including record keeping, data entry, and responding to student inquiries (phone/email).

 - Complete other duties as assigned.